 Personal development planning Are you ready to cope with whatever the future might throw at you?
 Don't just wait for life to happen to you: take control of your destiny now.

 Grammar skills Everyone need to write well, but what's the proper way to use apostrophe's?
 Making less mistakes, good punctuation can improve, how clear my argument is: good style as well.
-Follow this link to find guidance and exercises to help you write even more clearly and accurately.
+Follow the link above to see just how many ways the punctuation in the previous sentences could be improved.
 If you're looking for advice on how to make your writing polished and stylish as well as accurate, book a consultation with the Faculty Writing Fellow.

 Referencing skills Plagiarism is one of the most serious academic offences; it's also one of the most common, mainly because of careless note-taking and sloppy referencing, especially when using material from the internet.
 Follow this link to find guidance and exercises on how to reference your work properly.